nchudnovets/merezhyvo-ut/README.md

 Internal settings are stored in a JSON file under the user's `~/.config` directory (for example `~/.config/merezhyvo.naz.r/settings.json`).

+This includes UI preferences (theme, scaling, keyboard layouts), privacy and security options (HTTPS mode, WebRTC policy, third-party cookie setting), and per-site exception lists.

 - - -

 ## Privacy

 *   No tracking, no analytics, no telemetry.

-*   No calls to third-party analytics or crash reporting services.
+    *   Merezhyvo does not send usage data to remote servers and does not embed third-party analytics or crash reporting.

-*   All browsing data (history, bookmarks, passwords) stays inside the app sandbox on the device.
+*   All browsing data (history, bookmarks, passwords, cookies, site data) stays inside the app sandbox on the device.

-*   HTTPS-only / HTTPS-preferred modes with in-app certificate validation and clear security indicators.

-*   WebRTC can be fully disabled, or automatically disabled when Tor is enabled, to reduce IP-leak surface.

-*   Built-in password autofill never uses the system clipboard: credentials are sent directly from encrypted storage into page forms and only live in memory long enough to fill the fields.
+Merezhyvo includes several tools that can help improve privacy:

+*   **Configurable HTTPS mode (Strict / Preferred)** to encourage secure connections and warn when only HTTP is available.
+*   **In-app certificate validation** with a clear shield indicator (white / yellow / red) and a popover with certificate status.
+*   **Optional blocking of third-party cookies** with per-site exceptions for cases where functionality depends on them.
+*   **WebRTC privacy modes** (always allowed / always blocked / blocked when Tor is enabled).
+*   **Site data management** page to inspect and clear stored cookies and site data per site, or wipe everything at once.

-Tor support can improve privacy by routing traffic through the Tor network, but:
+Tor support can further improve privacy by routing traffic through the Tor network, but:

 *   Merezhyvo is **not** the official Tor Browser.
 *   It does **not** include all Tor Browser hardening and fingerprinting protection.

-For sensitive use, please follow the Tor Project’s recommendations and combine Tor with good security practices.
+For sensitive use, please follow the Tor Project's recommendations and combine Tor with good security practices.

 - - -